IA-AIDEN/AIDEN-Core/README.md

 The current phase prioritizes technical maturity, infrastructure scalability, and ecosystem evolution based on validated development rather than speculative claims.

+It is worth noting that AIDEN is, to date, a project entirely self-funded by its founder.

 ---

 <p align="center">